mpanjnan/CPE487FinalProj/README.md

 ## Introduction

-The goal of this project is to create 2 keyboards that each play on one audio channel, allowing users to battle it out on
+The goal of this project is to create 2 keyboards that each play on one audio channel, allowing users to battle it out on these piano keyboards.

 ## A description of the expected behavior of the project, attachments needed (speaker module, VGA connector, etc.), related images/diagrams, etc. (10 points of the Submission category)

 ## A summary of the steps to get the project to work in Vivado and on the Nexys board (5 points of the Submission category)